b/statsd_spec/README.md

 Gauges
 ------

 A gauge is an instantaneous measurement of a value, like the gas gauge in a car.
-It differs from a counter by being calculated at the client rather than the server.
+It differs from a counter by being calculated at the client rather than the server and only storing the last sent value.
 Valid gauge values are in the range [0, 2^64^)

 	<metric name>:<value>|g

+There is also a sign prefix notation to increment and decrement gauges on the server side:

+	<metric name>:+<value>|g
+	<metric name>:-<value>|g

 Counters
 --------